turingschool/career-development-curriculum/module_one/working_styles.md

 ## Whole Group Share

-* What have you learned about your own style today?
+* What are areas between these working styles that could cause conflict?
-* What have you learned about the opposing style?
+* How could you address these differences in your work?

 ### Individual Reflection
 In your notebook, please respond to these two questions.